vxnuaj/VGG/README.md

 ## VGGNet

-Implementation of the VGGNet, proposed on *"Very Deep Convolutional Networks for Large-Scale Image Recognition "* by Simonyan & Zisserman.
+Notes and implementation of the VGGNet, proposed on *"Very Deep Convolutional Networks for Large-Scale Image Recognition "* by Simonyan & Zisserman.

 ## Usage